 Financial data have not been seasonally adjusted; this report does not use seasonally adjusted values unless noted.

-Statistics indicate that, in 2024, worldwide online spending grew faster than the global currency inflation rate.
+Statistics indicate that worldwide online spending is growing faster than global inflation.

 • Global consumers spent an estimated $6.01 trillion online in 2024, up 7.65% YoY.